 American Studies Program

-2019 will be the 15th year of the American Studies Program.
+The American Studies Program has run for 15 years.
 Launched in 2005, the American Studies Program (ASP) was designed for Chinese students who already have a strong command of English but want to test their English ability in a real-life university environment.
 ASP is a four-week academic/cultural immersion program that includes lectures from university professors and tours of local cultural and heritage sites.
 The program is located at Virginia Commonwealth University (VCU) in Richmond, Virginia.
 The city of Richmond is centrally located on the east coast of the U.S., thus allowing the program to incorporate visits to historic Jamestown, Colonial Williamsburg, Virginia Beach, Monticello, Washington DC and New York City.

 During the initial three weeks of the program, students attend lectures presented by full-time VCU faculty.
 The lectures cover a variety of topics such as American history (from colonial times to the present), the American political system, American foreign policy, the civil rights movement, race and politics in America, the American presidency (from Nixon to Trump), the LGBTQ community in contemporary America, religion in contemporary America, globalization and international business, environmental science, life sciences and sustainability, and forensic science and criminal justice in the U.S.

 In addition to academic lectures, students participate in several out-of-town excursions: a two-night/three-day weekend visit to Busch Gardens, Virginia Beach, Historic Jamestown, Colonial Williamsburg and the Williamsburg Outlets; a day-trip to Monticello (Thomas Jefferson’s home) and the town of Charlottesville; a two-night/three-day visit to Washington, D.C.; and a four-night/five-day visit to New York City.